Children's Book Ideas: 4 Actions to Spark Ideas That Appeal to Kids

 Go Where Inspiration Takes You (Or Seek Out Inspiration Yourself)

-There are tons of ways to find ideas for a children’s book.
-The strategies I’ve shared to help you get started can inspire an idea for a book for all age ranges: from books for babies to chapter books.
+There are tons of ways to find ideas for a children's book.
+The strategies I've shared to help you get started can inspire an idea for a book for all age ranges, from books for babies to chapter books.

-Don’t be afraid to push yourself out of your comfort zone.
-It’s in the moments that you’ll probably find your best idea, one hat can write a complete story and how book agents and dazzle a book editor.
+Don't be afraid to push yourself out of your comfort zone.
+It's in the moments that you'll probably find your best idea, one that can carry a complete story and wow book agents and dazzle a book editor.

 To help you get started, take all the knowledge I've provided in this article and join me in the practice exercise at the end of this article.